robcarver17/pysystemtrade/docs/data.md

 Before we start, another note: Confusingly, data can be stored or come from various places, which include:

 1. CSV files containing data that pysystemtrade is shipped with (stored in [this set of directories](/data/futures)).
 Any CSV data 'pipeline' object defaults to using this data set.
-2. configuration CSV files used to initialise the system, such as [this file](/data/futures/csvconfig/spreadcosts.csv)
+2. configuration CSV files used to initialise the system, such as [`/data/futures/csvconfig/spreadcosts.csv`](/data/futures/csvconfig/spreadcosts.csv)
 3. Temporary CSV files created in the process of initialising the databases
 4. Backup CSV files, created by the production system.
 5. External sources such as our broker, or data providers like Barchart and Quandl